Top 10 best-paying states for LPNs in 2026

 How to boost your LPN earnings

-Although pursuing higher education is a great way to increase your income, it’s not the only way to make more money as an LPN—and changing states is not necessary either.
+LPN salary varies greatly state-by-state.
+Although pursuing higher education is a great way to increase your income, it’s not the only way to make more money as an LPN—changing states isn’t necessary either.

 Perhaps the easiest way to increase your income as a nurse is by picking up PRN shifts.
 Discover flexible opportunities that often pay premium wages for your skills—especially in high-paying states.